 You can implement a horizontal-to-vertical ratio of three to one for pond embankments.
 Or you can simply use flatter side slopes, especially after new construction.

 Additional Protective Measures

 To facilitate the grass plantation process, you can opt for a Dewitt Curlex SignelLayer Erosion Control Blanket.
 You can easily roll out on stream banks and waterways to hold the seeds and fertilize them in one place.

 These blankets are beneficial if you want to increase plantation on the lake shores.
 The water waves may wash away the planted seeds, so you may need to roll out an erosion control blanket to facilitate re-plantation.

 Moreover, you can use Easy Gardener Natural Burlap Weed Barrier Fabric to help the seeds to germinate by holding the moisture.
 Additionally, it also prevents wash-away.

 Another preventive measure to control the lack of erosion is to use Mulch Lock 16000 to hold the sand and dirt in place for up to 12 months.
-It’s entirely non-toxic, so that you can spray it near trees, slops, edges, and pathways.
+It’s entirely non-toxic so you can spray it near trees, slops, edges, and pathways.

 In addition to that, the Silt Sock for Sediment and Erosion Control by New Pig reduces the water flow rate.
 It’s basically organic compost ideal for construction sites near the lakes.